Mission and Vision

 Kori Williams, Secretary

-Kori holds a bachelor’s degree in political science and German language and communication from Kutztown University of Pennsylvania.
-She lives in Washington, DC with her son.
+Previously, Kori spent over a decade working in the restaurant industry.
+She currently holds a Bachelor of Arts degree in Political Science and German Language and Communication from Kutztown University.
+She lives in Philadelphia, PA with her son.

 Michelle Gallinger is the principal of Gallinger Consulting where she provides technological insight into decision-making processes for libraries, museums, archives, and businesses.
 She gives strategic planning guidance; develops policies, guidelines, and action plans for her clients; offers stakeholder facilitation services; and coordinates collaborative technological initiatives.
 Gallinger’s clients include Harvard Library, Institute of Museums and Library Services, Metropolitan New York Library Council, Ithaka S+R, and the Council of State Archivists (CoSA).
 Prior to consulting, Gallinger worked at the Library of Congress developing the initial strategy for and led the creation, definition, and launch of the National Digital Stewardship Alliance in 2010.
 Gallinger performed policy development, strategic planning, program planning, and research and analysis at the Library of Congress.
 She has also designed and managed digitization services, overseen the formation of and policy development for the Colonial Williamsburg Rockefeller Library’s Digital Library, and worked for Gartner Dataquest.
 Gallinger graduated with a BA from Reed College and an MA from The University of Virginia.
 She lives in Washington, D.C. with her husband, three children, two fish, and a dog.